robur-coop/mollymawk-handbook/src/accounts.md

 ## Creating a new account

+You can create a new account by navigating to the `/sign-up` endpoint.

 ![Sign up page](images/sign_up.png)

 To create an account on molllymawk, you need to provide a name, email and a password.